plone/volto/docs/source/configuration/validation.md

 ```

 It takes two `dependencies` since we can potentially have several validators for the same `type`.
-The first element should be the `type`, and the second you can set it up to identify the validator.
+The first element should be the `type`, and the second you can set it up to identify the validator itself.
 You should specify the `type` in the JSON schema of the block (in a content type, this is included in the default serialization of the field).
 The next example is for the use case of a block JSON schema: